First peek at new Harper Lee novel shows Scout as grown, liberated woman

-NEW YORK The first chapter of Harper Lee's eagerly-awaited second novel "Go Set a Watchman" was released on Friday, showing her beloved "To Kill a Mockingbird" character Scout Finch as a sexually-liberated young woman and her father Atticus Finch battling rheumatoid arthritis.
+NEW YORK, July 10 The first chapter of Harper Lee's eagerly-awaited second novel "Go Set a Watchman" was released on Friday, showing her beloved "To Kill a Mockingbird" character Scout Finch as a sexually-liberated young woman and her father Atticus Finch battling rheumatoid arthritis.

 The Wall Street Journal and Britain's Guardian newspaper published the first chapter of the book, which is to be published in full on Tuesday, 55 years after Lee's classic novel "To Kill a Mockingbird" novel about racism and injustice in the American South.